mapninja/Earthsys144/week00/02_logging_into_accounts_and_installing_software.md

 ## Troubleshooting

 ### Can't connect to AFS with SecureFX

 - Verify your SUNetID and password are correct
 - Make sure you're connecting to `cardinal.stanford.edu`
 - Try updating SecureFX to the latest version
 - Contact Stanford UIT if connection issues persist

 ### GitHub account creation issues

 - Make sure you're using a valid Stanford email address ending in @stanford.edu
 - Check your email for a verification link
 - Try using a different browser if having issues

 ### OpenRefine won't start

 - Make sure Java is installed on your computer
 - Try right-clicking the application and running as administrator (Windows)
 - Check that port 3333 is not blocked by your firewall

 ### Can't see AFS folders in SecureFX

 - Verify you successfully connected (check the status bar)
 - Make sure you're in the home directory
 - Try refreshing the file list (press F5)

----

-## Next Steps

-Once you've completed all of these steps, you're ready to move on to learning specific tools and techniques.
-Keep your AFS web space active—you'll be using it throughout the course to host projects and webmaps!